hansenjohnson/website/content/post/2018-03-03-sync-github-repository-with-existing-r-project.md

 header:
   caption: ''
   image: ''
+summary: Instructions (mostly for me) to create a GitHub repository for an existing R project, and then use Rstudio to manage version control.
 ---

 Many of the `R` projects I start don't pan out and end up in a scrap directory somewhere, but once in awhile I make enough progress to get worried that I'll lose track of it.
 That's when I know it's time to get it up on GitHub.
 This post is mostly just a way for me to remember how to get an existing R project on GitHub.
 I'm sure there are better ways of doing this in the command line, but I'm still pretty new to Git so I'm sticking with what I know works.
 Perhaps I'll add a command line version later.